ChaosDAO-org/subscrape/README.md

 # subscrape
 A Python scraper for substrate chains that uses Subscan.

+This is a growing library of facilities to scrape Substrate and Moonbeam-based chains.

-The basic workflow if `scrape.py` considers the configuration presented in `data/scrape_config.json` to traverse through the given chains and perform the operations for each chain.
+The basic workflow of `bin/scrape.py` considers the configuration presented in `data/scrape_config.json` to traverse through the given chains and perform the operations for each chain.
-Currently, only scraping extrinsics is supported.
+For Substrate, scraping extrinsics and transfers is supported.

-Data is stored locally using `SubscanDB`.
-It can then be queried.
-An example is provided with `transform.py`.
+Data is stored locally using `SubscanDB` and can be used to use the data and transform it.
 The application works in a way that subsequent runs will only fetch deltas.

+`bin/transfers_all_chains.py` takes addresses and chains from `data/transfers_config.json` to create a CSV of all transfers associated with that accounts.

 ## Links
 - [v2.0 Milestones](https://github.com/ChaosDAO-org/subscrape/milestone/1)